loginom/admin-guide-l10n/data-en/integrator/config.md

 * **Fatal** - fatal errors;
 * **Off** - logging off.

-In the case of default setup, file record with the Info detailing level is enabled.
+In the case of default setup, writing to file with the Info detailing level is enabled.
 Logs are recorded in the `%ALLUSERSPROFILE%\BaseGroup\Loginom 6\Integrator\Logs\` directory.

 ### Write to File

-File record parameters are specified in the `configuration/log/fileSystem` element:
+Parameters of writing to file are specified in the `configuration/log/fileSystem` element:

 * **path** - full or relative (from the working directory) path to the log directory.
 Default value: `Logs`.
 * **maxArchiveFiles** - maximum number of archive logs.
 In the case of "0" value number of files is not limited.
 Default value: 0;